McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.0.0.md

 There are two layers of error checking.
 Firstly, overall request validity on the HTTP level is checked.
 This includes correct set of headers, valid JSON body, etc. If any error is caught, a response is sent immediately with an empty body and a "Reason" header containing a description of the error.
 Else, the protocol proceeds to the next layer.
 Secondly, the JSON body itself, if applicable, is checked according to the main part of this protocol and an appropriate response is generated.
 Alongside the JSON errors, HTTP status codes are utilized as a general clue on the result of the request.

+## Endpoint validation

+If the request was sent to an unknown endpoint, an HTTP 400 Bad Request is sent for command execution requests and HTTP 404 Not Found is sent for resource requests with one of the following "Reason" headers:

+Reason: Unknown/unsupported command "`unknown command`" requested.
+Reason: The requested resource `resource url` does not exist.

+For these, and **these only**, responses mandatory HTTP headers defined below are optional to be included.

 ## Mandatory HTTP headers